Vegan Buckwheat Fresh Cranberry Christmas Cake

 Add a Rating

 Gluten Free Classic Walnut Date Loaf

 Preserving the past in this Classic Walnut Date Loaf without gluten is magical.
-Made with dates, flax seeds, fresh lemon juice, vanilla, coffee, egg, walnuts and sweet sorghum is what gives this gluten-free walnut date loaf the beautiful flavour and that perfect texture.
-For a boost of energy or a healthy breakfast, have a slice […] Read More
+This loaf is about dates, flaxseed, fresh lemon juice, vanilla, coffee, eggs, walnuts and sweet sorghum flour.
+The mildly sweet flavor and the tender crumb make this an outstanding walnut date loaf.
+You may be surprised that I used coffee.
+Coffee is […] Read More